dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-legacy.md

 ---

-# Enroll your macOS device in Intune
+# Enroll your legacy macOS device in Intune

-These instructions will work for macOS devices on OS X El Capitan 10.11+.
-You can find instructions for enrolling macOS devices on previous versions of macOS [here](enroll-your-device-in-intune-macos-cp).
+These instructions will work for macOS devices on OS X Yosemite 10.10 and previous.
+You can find instructions for enrolling macOS devices on newer versions of macOS [here](enroll-your-device-in-intune-macos-cp).

 Getting access to your organization’s apps, data, and resources makes it possible for you to do your job.
 If you're using a macOS device at work, this means installing a __Management Profile__.
 This is simply a file set up by your company support that loads settings and access information onto your Mac.
 Want to know more?
 Find out [what happens when you install the Company Portal app and enroll your device in Intune](what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-ios.md)